zcox/soda-solarized-light-theme/README.md

 While inside the `Packages` directory, clone the theme repository using the command below:

-    git clone https://github.com/electricgraffitti/soda-solarized-dark-theme "Theme - Soda SolarizedDark SolarizedDark"
+    git clone https://github.com/zcox/soda-solarized-light-theme "Theme - Soda SolarizedLight"

 ## Activating the theme

 * Open your User Settings Preferences file `Sublime Text -> Preferences -> Settings - User`
-* Add (or update) your theme entry to be  `"theme": "Soda SolarizedDark.sublime-theme"`
+* Add (or update) your theme entry to be  `"theme": "Soda SolarizedLight.sublime-theme"`

 **Example Sublime Text 2/3 User Settings**

     {
-        "theme": "Soda SolarizedDark.sublime-theme"
+        "theme": "Soda SolarizedLight.sublime-theme",
+        "color_scheme": "Packages/Solarized Color Scheme/Solarized (light).tmTheme",
     }

 ## Additional Features

 ### Alternate Tab Styles

-Soda SolarizedDark Theme ships with flat tabs only at this time.
+Soda SolarizedLight Theme ships with flat tabs only at this time.

 ### Syntax Highlighting Colour Schemes

-* The color scheme used in Solarized(Dark)
+* The color scheme used in Solarized(Light)

 ### Code Font

-The code font shown in the screenshot is Inconsolata.
+The code font shown in the screenshot is [Hack](http://sourcefoundry.org/hack/).

 ## Thanks

-Thanks to Ian Hill for his excellent Soda Theme to build from
+Thanks to Ian Hill for his excellent Soda Theme to build from, and electricgraffitti for his excellent port to Solarized Dark.

 ## License